akashpawar6474/DSA_Problem_Solving_Part2/README.md

 491. Max Number of K-Sum Pairs => this is just counting of two sum pairs..
 492. 132 Pattern => this is very tough problem to compup with linear solution..
 493. Flatten Nested List Iterator => this is simple recursive problem..
+494. Letter Combinations of a Phone Number => this is classic backtracking problem..
+495.